Legoless/Haystack/Wiki/Resources.md

 Resources
 =======

-This document contains a list of libraries and tools that I use daily.
+This document contains a list of libraries and tools that help with Mac / iOS productivity.

 iOS
 --------